 Ladies and Gentlemen of the Jury

-on his departure to take up the post of Chaplain to the
+for Mark Bratton, on his departure to take up the post of Chaplain to the University of Warwick

 before you today to plead on behalf of a young man.
 Well maybe not

-speaking a young man but at least a man still with his own hair and
+strictly speaking a young man but at least a man still with his own

-am here to plead mitigation for the accused, Mark Quinn Bratton.
-He has
+I am here to plead mitigation for the accused, Mark Quinn Bratton.
+He

 admitted the charges laid against him, and we should be grateful for

 his confession as it has spared us the necessity of releasing the full

 evidence.
 Indeed I am pleased these hearings are not being televised.

-already once endured the humilation of trial by television in the
+He has already once endured the humilation of trial by television in

-Yorkshire TV "makeover" and few of us have heart to repeat
+so-called Yorkshire TV "makeover" and few of us have heart to repeat

 spectacle, particularly with children present.